 - 35. The City undertook preliminary community consultation during June July 2019 on the vision for the site.
-The community expressed a desire for aged care, improved public open space and protection of bushland on the site.
-A summary of the engagement outcomes is provided in Attachment 4. - 36.
+The community expressed a desire for aged care, improved public open space and protection of bushland on the site. - 36.
 Should the Council endorse the request for the proposed MRS amendment, referral of the proposal to relevant government agencies, which may be affected by the change, will be undertaken as part of the WAPC amendment process.
 This may include surrounding local governments, Department of Biodiversity, Conservation and Attractions, Environmental Protection Authority (for prior notification) and Department of Water and Environmental Regulation. - 37.
 If the WAPC accept the MRS amendment request, landowners affected by the proposed MRS amendment will be consulted by the WAPC through the advertising process.